 The Disposable Email Epidemic

-When someone uses a disposable email on your form, they have zero intention of engaging with your sales team.
-That lead enters your CRM, gets assigned to a rep, triggers your nurture sequence, and eventually bounces.
-Every step of that process costs time and money, and the outcome was predetermined from the moment they submitted.
+When a visitor drops a disposable address into your form, they have no plan to ever talk to sales.
+That lead lands in the CRM, gets assigned, triggers a nurture sequence, and eventually bounces.
+Every step costs time and money.
+The outcome was locked in the moment they hit submit.

 How Big Is the Problem?